CrankyCranton/TileMap3D/README.md

 The following will be a more in depth explanation for each node.

 # The TileMap3D
+Properties:
+  int map_seed [defalt: 0]:
+    The seed used to determine tiles needing priority.
+  String tile_set [defalt: "res://"]:
+    The path to the file containing the tile set data (see line <num> of the documentation) bool update [defalt: false]:
+    When set to any value, it will not retain the value, but instead acts as a trigger to call the function update_map() in the editor.

+Functions:
+  void auto_tile(what: Vector3):
+    Applies auto tiling to the tile at what. int load_tile_set(tile_set: String)

+  void update_map():

 # The TileSet3D

 # The Tile